Somber Snow Angels Struggles with Tone

 This is a heavy adult drama with admirable performances, but a downward arc that leaves viewers feeling helpless and despairing.
 Its dramatic integrity is hurt by a few humorous sequences that provide little relief and seem forced, perhaps as a sop to Beckinsale fans who may purchase a ticket based on her performances in mainstream films like Serendipity, only to discover the harrowing subject matter at the heart of Snow Angels is no laughing matter.

 Christians may be hung up on how the filmmakers portray Glenn’s faith, but the Christian element of Snow Angels is not a problem.
-Glenn’s desperation reveals a struggle with the old man (Eph.
-4:22) that followers of Christ will understand, although they will be disappointed with Glenn’s inability to find the peace he seeks.
+Glenn’s desperation reveals a struggle with the old man (Ephesians 4:22) that followers of Christ will understand, although they will be disappointed with Glenn’s inability to find the peace he seeks.
 His simply spoken prayers early in the film give way, after a tragic turn in the story, to conversations with God that are full of conflict.
 He finds it in his heart to forgive certain people, but not his wife.
 “I’m trying,” he says, but “she makes it hard.”
 He asks God how he should respond to tragedy, even as he confesses to God that he has “bad, bad dreams.”

 The film climaxes with a horrific act, but ends with a faint glimmer of possible reconciliation and hope.
 Most viewers won’t find it sufficient solace after the sorrow and downward spiral that precedes it.